fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
 You can download the definition of all the 1000+ maps offered by FusionMaps XT from [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'). </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files.
 Refer each theme with their respective `JavaScript` file names.|

-### Step 2

-[Download](https://www.fusioncharts.com/asp-net-charts/) the FusionCharts ASP.NET wrapper which contains:
-* `FusionCharts.cs` file if you download the ASP.NET C# wrapper - You'll find the file in `asp.net-cs-wrapper/Src` folder.
-* `FusionCharts.vb` file if you download the ASP.NET VB wrapper - You'll find the file in `asp.net-vb-wrapper/Src` folder.

-To add any of the above files in your project, drag and drop the file in `App_Code` folder inside your project.
+To add any of the files in your project, drag and drop the file in `App_Code` folder inside your project.

 > You can also add a reference to `FusionCharts.dll` in your project to work with either VB or C#. `FusionCharts.dll` is present in `asp.net-cs-wrapper/Bin` folder or `asp.net-vb-wrapper/DLLFile`.